A Century of Innovation, Sustainability, and Growth.

 Please register on the website.

-Yes the 2025 NZIF AGM will be held on the 25th of June after the CPD sessions starting at 3pm.
-There will be post AGM networking drinks held after the AGM starting approximately 5pm
+• Yes the 2027 NZIF AGM will be held on the 4th July after the CPD sessions starting at 4.30pm.
+There will be post AGM networking drinks held after the AGM starting approximately 6pm

-If you feel unwell, please inform a Conference Committee member immediately.
+• If you feel unwell, please inform Jay Matthes, Event Manager or Conference Committee member immediately.

-Yes the centre has a wall mounted AED in the administration office.
+• Yes the centre has a wall mounted AED.